Miami España: Ida y Vuelta

-- Below is the schedule of payments you need to follow after you’ve secured your spot with your initial $250 fee:
+- Below is the schedule of payments** to be followed after you secured your spot with your initial $250 fee:

-**Failure to make your first payment by the September 5 deadline will forfeit your paid administrative fees, and your spot will go to another student
+**Failure to make your first payment by the October 1st deadline will forfeit your paid administrative fees, and your spot will go to another student.

 For information about Study Abroad scholarships, please contact the Office of Study Abroad (SASC 230) at 305.348.1913 or at firstname.lastname@example.org.